pdrobek/Polcoin-1-3/doc/build-unix.md

 	sudo apt-get install libdb4.8-dev
 	sudo apt-get install libdb4.8++-dev
 	sudo apt-get install libboost1.37-dev
- (If using Boost 1.37, append -mt to the boost libraries in the makefile)

 Optional:

 	sudo apt-get install libminiupnpc-dev (see USE_UPNP compile flag)